Bellevue Heights

 Table Chart PROFILE FAQ

-Bellevue Heights has an educated workforce with key services sectors well represented.
-Its unemployment rate is 1.9%, lower than Greater Adelaide's 3.9%.
+Bellevue Heights has a highly educated workforce with essential services sectors well represented.
+Its unemployment rate was 1.9% in the past year, with an estimated employment growth of 4.1%.
+As of September 2025, 4,577 residents are employed, with an unemployment rate of 2.0%, lower than Greater Adelaide's 3.9%.

-Conversely, manufacturing is under-represented, at 4.5% compared to Greater Adelaide's 7.0%.
-The area functions as an employment hub with 1.4 workers per resident, hosting more jobs than residents and attracting workers from nearby regions.
-Between September 2024 and September 2025, employment increased by 4.1%, labour force by 3.9%, reducing the unemployment rate by 0.2 percentage points.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bellevue Heights's employment mix suggests local employment should increase by 7.1% over five years and 14.7% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Manufacturing is under-represented at 4.5%, compared to Greater Adelaide's 7.0%.
+The area functions as an employment hub with 1.4 workers per resident, hosting more jobs than residents and attracting workers from surrounding areas.
+In the 12 months prior, employment increased by 4.1% while labour force grew by 3.9%, causing unemployment to fall by 0.2 percentage points.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bellevue Heights's employment mix suggests local employment should increase by 7.1% over five years and 14.7% over ten years.

 Frequently Asked Questions - Employment